adambard/learnxinyminutes-docs/CONTRIBUTING.md

      language in question.
    * Keep articles succinct and scannable.
 We all know how to use Google here.
 * **Use UTF-8**
-   * For translations (or EN articles with non-ASCII characters) please ensure your file is UTF-8 encoded.
-   * Leave out the byte-order-mark (BOM) at the start of the file (in Vim, use `:set nobomb`).
-   * You can check if the file contains a BOM on Linux/Unix systems by running `file language.html.markdown`  You will see this if it uses a BOM:
-    `UTF-8 Unicode (with BOM) text`.

 ### Header configuration